A A A

 Stephanie Cordero (Speaker)

-Stephanie Cordero (she/her) is the Director of the Immigrants’ Rights and Advocacy Project at Brooklyn Legal Services (part of Legal Services NYC).
+Stephanie (she/her) is the Director of the Immigrants' Rights and Advocacy Project at Brooklyn Legal Services.
 Before joining BLS in August 2021, she was a staff attorney in the Immigration Law Unit of the Legal Aid Society since 2014.
 As part of the inaugural class of the Immigrant Justice Corps Fellowship, Stephanie represented women and children detained at the Karnes Detention Center in Texas in their credible fear interviews and reviews of credible fear determinations by the San Antonio Immigration Court.
 While at Legal Aid, she specialized in representing unaccompanied minors before EOIR, USCIS and New York Family Court primarily in applications for asylum and Special Immigrant Juvenile Status.
-She is a 2014 graduate of the Benjamin N. Cardozo School of Law and a 2012-2013 alumna of the Kathryn O’ Greenberg Immigration Justice Clinic.
+She is a 2014 graduate of the Benjamin N. Cardozo School of Law and a 2012-2013 alumna of the Kathryn O Greenberg Immigration Justice Clinic.
 While in law school, Stephanie completed immigration internships at the East Bay Community Law Center and Brooklyn Defender Services.
 She also interned at LatinoJustice, PRLDF and with the Honorable Dora L. Irizarry of the Eastern District of New York.